arikchakma/blog.arikko.dev/src/content/posts/how-i-cooked-my-blog/index.md

 ---
-title: How I Cooked My Blog - using Gatsby
+title: How I Cooked My Blog - using Gatsby & AWS
 slug: how-i-cooked-my-blog
 date: 2021-09-02
-spoiler: "Creating a dish, by boiling water."
+spoiler: "Creating a dish not just boiling water."
 published: true
 ---

-Let's discuss about how I built this website using gatsby.
+Let's discuss about how I built this website using gatsby and really powerful AWS.
 First thing first, what was my stack for building this badas\*?

 ## Building stack